Fitness Journey Why Mine isn’t Actually Anything Like a Journey – (My Fitness Journey – Vertex Fitness Diary 8)

 I hate the word “journey”.
 I really do.
+That being said, let’s talk about my fitness journey.

 I’m all for improving yourself, building good habits, busting bad ones, and living your life a little more deliberately.
 But I don’t like to describe that process as a “journey”.
 (Even though I’ve been literally doing that in the title of every one of these diary posts.)
 Do you know why?